Dr. Alex Stone, DPT, CSCS

 But can you do a gliding cupping massage with the TheraCup?

 Yes, we tried gliding the cup on the skin, but it’s quite a hassle.
-The suction pressure is pretty high, even at the first level, to allow the cup to glide smoothly.
+The suction pressure is quite high, even at the first level, allowing the cup to glide smoothly.

-But when we put some oil on the application area, the process was still sticky, but we had better success doing a gliding cupping massage.
+However, when we applied oil to the area, the process was still sticky; however, we had better success with a gliding cupping massage.

 TIP: Just a heads up, it feels slightly painful to force-glide the Therabody cupping on the skin.

 But we know people who love gliding the cup along the application area.
-Ladies especially love cupping therapy for cellulite.
-In that case, we believe there is room for an upgrade here—maybe even a new hot cupping with the same concept but slightly less suction to allow for gliding cupping massage.
+Ladies, in particular, love cupping therapy for cellulite.
+In that case, we believe there is room for an upgrade here—perhaps even a new cellulite cupping treatment (e.g., Theracup cellulite) with the same concept but with slightly less suction, allowing for a gliding cupping massage.

 The Heating